seansbox/isit360/hw01/README.md

 Close out your PowerShell window (running as Administrator).
 We shouldn't really need to run any shells as Administrator again until the end of the course when it's time to uninstall.

-TODO: Might as well put the uninstall instructions here.
+TODO: Might as well put the uninstall instructions here, for example:

+    winget uninstall python --purge

 # Our First Project